Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 ### From Humble Beginnings to Tech Mogul

 Jason's journey is a testament to the Achiever's relentless pursuit of success.
-He started as a reporter covering the <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Jason_Calacanis">"internet industry"</a> during the dot-com boom.
+He started as a reporter covering the <a class="external-link" target="_blank" rel="noopener" href="https://en.wikipedia.org/wiki/Jason_Calacanis">"internet industry"</a> during the dot-com boom.
 When the bubble burst, many would have been discouraged, but not Jason.
 Instead, he saw an opportunity to reinvent himself and climb the ladder of success.

 ### Rising from the Dot-Com Ashes